nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

     the running instance as "instance snapshot" in case you want to recover some important state of your instance.

-    - Also, by default "Delete Volume on Instance Delete" is set to "No" that will makes the created volume while launching a VM presistent and will not be deleted even if the instance is deleted, unless you explicitely selected the **Yes**.
+    - Also, by default "Delete Volume on Instance Delete" is set to **No** that will makes the created volume while launching a VM presistent and will not be deleted even if the instance is deleted, unless you explicitely selected the **Yes**.
 When you deploy a non-ephemeral instance (i.e. Creating a new volume), and indicate "Yes" in "Delete Volume on Instance delete", then when you delete